-Figure 6.50: Area under the precision-recall curve

 We saw that the precision-recall curve shows that precision is generally fairly low for this model; for nearly all of the range of thresholds, the precision, or portion of positive classifications that are correct, is less than half.
 We can calculate the area under the precision-recall curve as a way to compare this classifier with other models or feature sets we may consider.

 Scikit-learn offers functionality for calculating an area under the curve for any set of x-y data, using the trapezoid rule, which you may recall from calculus: metrics.auc.
 We used this functionality to get the area under the precision-recall curve.